Yoshialt123/nodepaywoex/README.md

-## A bot for running Nodepay on Android devices without browser or extension.
+## A bot for running Nodepay on android devices without browser or extension.

 ---